bmoshe/bootcamp-backend/chapters/Chapter 3 - Controllers.md

 into our codebase.
 They serve as the interface which the client can call, almost as if it were calling a function.

 Our frontend needs to interact with both Tasks and TaskLists.
-For TaskLists, the frontend needs to be able to:
- - View all of the User's Task Lists
- - Fetch a specific Task List, by its ID
- - Create a new Task List
- - Edit an existing Task List
- - Delete a Task List

 For Tasks, the following operations are needed:
  - View all the Tasks in a specific Task List